TomsProject/tpassets/README.md

 But only GitHub's storage is not enough, we need a fast, stable, and safe content delivery network to deliver these static files to users all around the world.
 And that's where the Vercel comes in.

-Vercel is a serverless service but it also provides a custom content delivery network using AGA (AWS Global Accelerator, A global anycast network based on Amazon infrastructures that is ten times faster than CloudFront.)
+Vercel is a serverless service but it also provides a custom content delivery network using AGA (AWS Global Accelerator, a global anycast network based on Amazon infrastructures that could be ten times faster than CloudFront.)

 Thanks to Vercel, we can have a better network performance with Vercel AGA.